boingboomtschak/boingboomtschak/README.md

 ## Hey! 👋

-My name is Devon, and I'm a 25 year-old PhD student in Computer Science and Engineering at UC Santa Cruz under Tyler Sorensen.
+My name is Devon, and I'm a 25 year-old Engineer on the GPU Software and Core Compute team at SARC/ACL.

 - **Working on**:
   - GPUs :)
   - Various things on my website(s), semi updated
-- **Pronouns**: she/her

 <div>
   <sub>Connect with me!</sub>